All Episodes

 Greetings and welcome back.

-Great to have you here, Rush Limbaugh, the excellence in broadcasting network of the Limbaugh Institute for Advanced Conservative Studies.
+Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network of the Limbaugh Institute for Advanced Conservative Studies.

 Great to have you with us.

-The telephone number, if you want to be on the program, is 800 282882, the email address, L Rushbo at EIBNet.com.
+The telephone number, if you want to be on the program, is 800-282-2882.

 The poll the woman was talking about was this.

-One third is an AP poll.
+One-third, it's an AP poll.

-Uh APGFK poll, one third may still switch candidates.
+APGFK poll, one-third may still switch candidates.

-It's just, it's part of the news that I've predicted you should be on the lookout for, designed to undermine your uh enthusiasm.
+It's just, it's part of the news that I've predicted you should be on the lookout for, designed to undermine your enthusiasm.

-Try to make it sound like the voters are sick of all incumbents rather than just sick of Democrats.
+Trying to make it sound like the voters are sick of all incumbents rather than just sick of Democrats.

-And that's that's this this is a rewrite of another story, goes like this by Alan Fram of the AP, one in three people has yet to lock onto a choice in the November 2 congressional elections.
+One in three people has yet to lock onto a choice in the November 2 congressional elections.

-Yet in this year of the fed up voter, even these folks offer little help to Democrats.
+Yet in this year of the Fed Up Voter, even these folks offer little help to Democrats.

-Despite record political spending and months of frenzied campaigning, one third of likely voters remain steadfastly undecided or favor a candidate, but say they could change their mind.
+Despite record political spending and months of frenzied campaigning, one-third of likely voters remain steadfastly undecided or favor a candidate, but say they could change their mind.

 Such a large group might seem like a motherload of opportunity for Democrats scuffling to unearth enough votes to prevent a Republican takeover of Congress.

-Yet a close look reveals that these people aren't especially friendly to the party that seems all but certain to lose the House and maybe even the Senate on November 2nd.
+Yet, a close look reveals that these people aren't especially friendly to the party that seems all but certain to lose the House and maybe even the Senate on November 2nd.

-Candidates, one third still undecided.
+One-third's still undecided.

 You have to dig deep in the story to find out it doesn't help the Democrats.